linktohack/helm-stack/README.md

 # What
 Deploy your `docker-compose` `stack` with Helm.

-See `./docker-compose-redmine.yaml` for an (opinionated) completed stack and `./stack1.yaml` for the generated stack.
+See `./docker-compose-redmine.yaml` for a completed stack and `./stack1.yaml` for the generated manifest.
+External keys can be found in `./docker-compose-redmine-override.yaml`s.

 # TL;DR
 ```sh